Researching the politics of development

 Investigating the politics of health, education, natural resources, and gender, amongst others, our research aims to impact on policy and practice so that people’s lives are improved.
 ESID uses the multi-levelled concept of political settlements – the balance or distribution of power between contending social groups and social classes on which any state is based.
 We identify how development is shaped by personalised settlements that exchange favours for political support, and show how outcomes differ between dominant and multiple party settlements.
 We also examine the crucial role of ideas and transnational influences in the politics of development.

 This next phase of funding will enable us to both broaden and deepen ESID’s core research questions around state capacity and elite commitment, and to push at the margins to explore new challenges.
-Future research will focus on the areas where our most powerful insights have been generated, including researchers980x360_nocaptioneconomic growth, natural resource governance and women’s empowerment.
+Future research will focus on the areas where our most powerful insights have been generated, including economic growth, natural resource governance and women’s empowerment.

 DFID’s Head of Profession for Governance, Stefan Kossoff said, “There is a tremendous appetite for ESID’s research products and ESID has produced some of our most operationally useful and accessible research findings.
 Their work on growth has been hugely influential in transforming the way DFID conceptualises the growth challenge in our partner countries.”